 Forms and Permits

-An encroachment permit is needed when you are doing work in the Town's public right of way.
+An encroachment permit (click here to apply) is needed when you are doing work in the Town's public right of way.
 For structures in the public right of way, a revocable encroachment agreement must be completed, notarized and recorded with the County.

-Non-Maintained Road Paving Assistance - This package includes information for residents who live on non-maintained streets who would like to receive Town assistance with road paving.
+Non-Maintained Road Paving Assistance - This packet includes information for residents who live on non-maintained streets who would like to receive Town assistance with road paving.

 Bioretention - This handout shows how to incorporate bioretention into your projects.

 Watercourse Permit - This permit is required for any work near or in a creek, usually in conjunction with other permits from the Town or State and Federal agencies.